marjanpoimijat/berry-picker-tracker-docs/db_locally_instructions.md

-# Instructions to connect to database locally (for Ubuntu at least)
+# Instructions to connect to database locally

-This application uses PostgreSQL as a database, make sure that it is installed with command:
+This application uses a PostgreSQL database.
+Make sure that it is installed with command:

 ```sh
 psql --version
 ```

-If command does not return any version, go see install instructions from [here](https://www.postgresql.org/download/)
+If running the command does not return any version, see the instructions [here](https://www.postgresql.org/download/).

 You might need to install some dev packages in order to connect database with commands:

 ```sh
 sudo apt-get install python3-dev
 ```

 for Python dev package and

 ```sh
 sudo apt-get install libpq-dev
 ```

 for PostgreSQL dev package

 ## After installing